UMAprotocol/UMIPs/UMIPs/dfx_collateral.md

 This change has no implementation other than adding the DFX token address to the collateral currency whitelist.

 ## Security considerations
 There would need to be a significant event that erodes confidence in DFX and the DFX token for it to be a security or PR concern.
-Since DFX is an AMM, we don’t expect low liquidity or volume of our token to be a factor in the success of this endeavor and should not impact UMA negatively.
+Since the DFX exchange is an AMM, we don’t expect low liquidity or volume of our token to be a factor in the success of this endeavor and should not impact UMA negatively.

 Liquidity is expected to rise after the launch of v1 in early June.
 Liquidity will be incentivized on other DeFi AMMs, and the token will be added to CEXs (timeline still TBD).
 As of now, however, the main source of the DFX token is liquidity mining.